 WHY DO THE CATS GET AN EAR TIP?

 An ear tip is an international sign a community cat has been spayed or neutered.
 When an ear tipped cat gets trapped, the trappers know to release them immediately.
 They do not need to stress the cat out by keeping them in the trap and transporting to an unnecessary appointment.
 Using microchip implantation as a way to distinguish if a community cat has been spayed/neutered is not recommended since it is oftentimes not possible to get close enough to scan them.
 In addition, not every trapper will microchip their community cats or have access to a microchip scanner.
 While a tattoo is effective for house pets, it is not helpful to a trapper who cannot handle the community cat.

 Ear tipped cats who are friendly are eligible for adoption!
 The ear tip is a sign the cat was at one point living outdoors, but if the cat is friendly, they can be adopted out.

 WHY NOT TAKE THE CATS TO THE SHELTER?

-Most community cats are not considered adoptable, so the shelter would be forced to euthanize.
+Most community cats are not considered adoptable due to behavior, so the shelter would be forced to euthanize.
 Even if the cat is friendly, 25% of friendly cats are euthanized in the shelter due to space.
-Their outdoor home is safer for them.
+If they are healthy, their outdoor home is safer for them.